-The total value of our listed available-for-sale equity portfolio amounted to NT\$3.2 billion (US\$98.9 million) as of December 31, 2015, which decreased approximately 17% compared with the total value of our listed equity portfolio as of December 31, 2014.
-This decrease was mainly due to the decreasing price of
+The total value of our listed available-for-sale equity portfolio amounted to NT\$2.5 billion (US\$77.8 million) as of December 31, 2016, which decreased approximately 22.3% compared with the total value of our listed equity portfolio as of December 31, 2015.
+This decrease was mainly due to the decreasing price of the equity securities held by us.
+For the year ended December 31, 2016, we recognized other-than-temporary impairment losses for listed stocks of NT\$577.3 million (US\$17.8 million).

-For the year ended December 31, 2015, we recognized other-than-temporary impairment losses for listed stocks of NT\$25.9 million (US\$0.8 million) and we recognized an impairment loss of NT\$81.3 million (US\$2.5 million) for non-listed stock.
 The value of our equity holdings fluctuates depending on the market conditions.
-Assuming an increase or decrease of 5% in the equity prices, our comprehensive income for the year ended December 31, 2015 would have increased or decreased by NT\$162.1 million (US\$4.9 million).
+Assuming an increase or decrease of 5% in the equity prices, our comprehensive income for the year ended December 31, 2016 would have increased or decreased by NT\$126.1 million (US\$3.9 million).
 However, we do not expect the gains and losses in the values of the equities that we hold to have a material impact on our financial condition and results of operations.